GeoscienceAustralia/PyRate/README.rst

 PyRate Workflow
 ===============

-After following the steps under Initial Setup, an executable program ``pyrate`` is created.
+After following the steps under Installation, an executable program ``pyrate`` is created.

 Use ``help`` for the different command line options: